rht-labs-events/summit-lab-2018-doc/scenario1/README.md

 ### Intro

 In this scenario we learn how to detect and identify application storage problems.
-The backing storage for this lab is Container Native Storage (CNS), running in the same Openshift Container Platform (OCP) cluster.
+The backing storage for this lab scenario is Container Native Storage (CNS), running in the same Openshift Container Platform (OCP) cluster.
 We will investigate a few issues, and use troubleshooting steps to help identify storage problems.

 :heavy_check_mark: GlusterFS metrics will be available in Prometheus from OpenShift Container Platform 3.9+.
-This is outside of the scope of this Lab.*
+This is outside of the scope of this Lab Scenario.*

 To start the lab scenario, execute the following on the bastion host.